 (2) For grant awards made during state fiscal year 2019, expenditures incurred by a grant recipient between July 1, 2018, and the grant award date are eligible for reimbursement with 9-1-1 grant program funding.

+(3) Total grant awards by the department to a single eligible applicant shall not exceed $500,000 per state fiscal year.

+(4) Grant awards shall not exceed a period of five years.

+(5) Ongoing operational or maintenance costs are not eligible.

 2.13.405 APPLICATION FOR GRANTS